Chaalse/advent-of-code/README.md

 To download project dependencies perform npm install within the 2024 folder.

+The request must be authenticated with a session cookie, you can get that inspecting the network tab of your browser where you access an input in the official site.
+Once you've got it you must place it inside a ".env" file within the folder, or straight place it next to the "Cookie" attribute if you don't plan to publish your code.

 To fetch the input use node fetchData.js <DayToFetch>

 Your input will be downloaded and a CLI message will tell you so.